 The National League brings together some of the best teams in the country, all of which have had to earn their place in the league through success in US Youth Soccer regional and national competition.
-Hundreds of collegiate coaches attended the National League matches in North Carolina to scout some of the top talent in the country.
+Hundreds of collegiate coaches, as well as members of the U.S. Soccer staff, attended the National League matches in North Carolina to scout some of the top talent in the country.
 Player evaluation is enhanced by the competitive level and importance of each game, as teams compete for a berth in the National Championships.

-National League Boys action continues when 32 of the teams meet Dec.
-27-29 in Orlando, Fla., alongside the Disney Soccer Showcase, while the remaining 48 squads play March 11-13, 2016 in Las Vegas, Nev., alongside the Players College Showcase.
-Complete standings, scores and schedules, including goal scorers and match information, can be found at the results page here.
-Click on the score of each game for more information.
+National League Boys action continues when half of the 128 teams meet Dec.
+27-29 in Orlando, Fla., alongside the Disney Soccer Showcase, while the remaining 64 squads play March 10-12, 2017 in Las Vegas, Nev., alongside the Players College Showcase.

 Some highlights from Sunday’s matches…

 Midwest United FC 02 Royal (MI) brought its total points in the 15U Red Division to a perfect 12 after defeating Baltimore Celtic 2002 (MD), 3-0, on the fourth and final day of play in North Carolina.
 Midwest got an early jump on Celtic in just the first minute of play when Jotran Lara found the back of the net.
 Noah Brumels completed the first-half scoring – adding two goals of his own.
 Brumels scored in the 8th minute and then added another just four minutes later as he headed a crossed ball into the net.
 With the win, Midwest will head into the second weekend of play leading its division.